Ezra Miller: Disorderly conduct

 On June 28, 2011, in the midst of filming The Perks of Being a Wallflower, Miller was a passenger in a vehicle that was pulled over in Pittsburgh for a broken brake light; police discovered 20 grams of marijuana in Miller's possession.
 The actor was initially charged with drug possession, but the charge was later dropped by a judge.
 They instead faced a penalty of $600 for two citations of disorderly conduct.
 They later remarked, "I don't feel like there's any need to hide the fact that I smoke pot.
 It's a harmless herbal substance that increases sensory appreciation."

-Choking incident
+Strangulation incident

-On April 6, 2020, a video surfaced in a since-deleted tweet that appeared to show Miller choking a woman and throwing her to the ground.
+On April 6, 2020, a video surfaced in a since-deleted tweet that appeared to show Miller strangling a woman and throwing her to the ground.
 The video was confirmed by Variety to have taken place at Prikið Kaffihús, a bar in Reykjavík, Iceland, that Miller frequents when in the city.
 A bar employee identified the person in the video as Miller, who was escorted off the premises by staff after the incident.

 In September 2022, a representative for Miller claimed that the supposed strangulation was a "spontaneous reaction" spurred by "a group of teenagers" taunting Miller over their mixed martial arts skills, and that they did not strangle the woman but "went at her collarbone".